 • 15th August - VJ Day 75 Flypasts (Red Arrows & BBMF).

 On the 18th July 2020 the first air show to take place was the 'Shuttleworth Evening Airshow Drive-in' at Old Warden and after the success of this event it was decided to add more drive-in events.
-Duxford also plan to go ahead with the 'Battle of Britain Air Show' on 19th-20th September 2020 and have added a 'Battle of Britain Proms' to Friday 18th September.
-Duxford have also added a couple of 'Showcase Days' on 4th August & 19th August.
+Duxford had planned to go ahead with the 'Battle of Britain Air Show' on 19th-20th September 2020 and even added a 'Battle of Britain Proms' to Friday 18th September but it was unfortunately cancelled due to the virus.
+Duxford have added a few 'Showcase Days' on 4th August, 19th August & 10th October.
+The Guernsey Battle of Britain Air Display did go ahead as planned and included an air display by the Red Arrows on the 10th September although the Jersey Air Display which was to have taken place on the same day was cancelled.

 During this difficult time we should all give thanks to the people working on the frontline and especially the Nurses and Doctors of our National Health Service (NHS).